About The Program

 Where you'll study

 Unrivaled in its reputation for first-class education and scholarship, Cambridge is a remarkable place to live and learn.
 Studying at the University of Cambridge, you’ll be attending the alma mater of Newton, Darwin, Byron and many other poets, politicians, and philosophers who’ve illuminated all branches of learning and enterprise.
-You’ll take classes at the university’s Pembroke campus and live on its King’s College campus, which is a 5-minute walk away.
+You’ll take classes at the university’s Pembroke campus.
 Despite being in the heart of a busy tourist city, the Pembroke College grounds, with its peaceful open court and beautiful mature gardens, is a haven of calm.
 Pembroke has common rooms called parlors.
 The undergraduate Junior Parlor, or JP, is the perfect place to relax, play a little pool, and read on comfy sofas.
 Pembroke is unique in its long experience of delivering high quality short-term programs for international students and offers an unrivalled opportunity to live and study in Cambridge.

 TRIPS AND ACTIVITIES